Elections in El Salvador: Eligibility

 The 1841 constitution of El Salvador granted universal suffrage to all men over the age of 21 regardless of ethnicity, literacy, or wealth.
 Women were granted universal suffrage in 1939.
 Since 1950, the voting age in El Salvador has been 18, and the secret ballot has been in place since 1963.
 Voting is not compulsory.
-Salvadorans living outside of the country are allowed to vote in presidential and legislative elections but not in municipal or PARLACEN elections.
-Their vote is assigned to the department of San Salvador.
+Salvadorans living outside of the country are allowed to vote in presidential and legislative elections but not in municipal elections.
+Their vote is assigned to an overseas constituency.

 History

 The first elections in El Salvador were held during the 1820s, shortly after its independence from the Spanish Empire.
 The 1841 constitution of El Salvador mandated direct elections for the presidency and the legislature, meanwhile, municipal elections were indirect.
 From 1841 to 1864, all presidents, vice presidents, and legislators had to prove they owned a certain amount of pesos, and indirect elections were abolished in 1872.
-Indigenous Salvadorans were allowed to participate in elections but often faced racism and discrimination that made it difficult for them to win elections outside of Indigenous-majority communities.
+Indigenous Salvadorans were allowed to participate in elections but often faced racism and discrimination that made it difficult for them to win elections outside of indigenous-majority communities.

 According to German political scientist Michael Krennerich, elections between 1903 and 1931 held "little political significance" as political competition was restricted to the country's small oligarchy.
 During the late 1920s, President Pío Romero Bosque attempted to implement democratic reforms, and the subsequent 1931 presidential election was described at the time as being free and fair by election observers.
 Later that year, however, the military overthrew President Arturo Araujo and established a military dictatorship.
 Until 1979, the military used elections to legitimize its rule.
 Several military-run political parties ruled the country between 1931 and 1979, including the National Pro Patria Party (PNPP), the Revolutionary Party of Democratic Unification (PRUD), and the National Conciliation Party (PCN).

 During the Salvadoran Civil War (1979–1992), elections were dominated by the Christian Democratic Party (PDC), Nationalist Republican Alliance (ARENA), and the remnants of the PCN.
 Left-wing parties began participating in elections in 1989.
 When the civil war ended, the rebel Farabundo Martí National Liberation Front (FMLN) was legalized as a political party, and for the next three decades, it and ARENA were the two largest political parties in El Salvador.
 The ARENA–FMLN two-party system ended when Nayib Bukele was elected as president in 2019 and his party, Nuevas Ideas (NI), won a supermajority in the Legislative Assembly in 2021.

 On 31 July 2025, the Legislative Assembly passed constitutional reforms that altered how some Salvadoran elections would be conducted.
 The legislature voted to abolish presidential term limits, increased presidential term lengths from 5 to 6 years, and moved the date of the next presidential election from 2029 to 2027.
 The Legislative Assembly also voted to withdraw from PARLACEN, effectively canceling the 2029 PARLACEN election.
+In May 2026, the Legislative Assembly ratified a constitutional reform that created an overseas constituency give legislative representation to Salvadoran expatriates.